AEOAI SearchReddit

 Why do AI search engines cite Reddit so much?

 AI search engines treat Reddit as a high-trust source because the content is community-generated and community-validated through upvotes and discussion.
 A Reddit thread with genuine user experiences discussing a product is treated as more credible than a brand's own marketing content.
-Reddit is the most-cited single domain in ChatGPT's sources.
-Grok accounts for 60% or more of all Reddit citations across AI search engines.
-Gemini cites Reddit occasionally (2-4 URLs per research cycle).
-Perplexity rarely cites Reddit (2%), and Claude does not cite it at all.
+How heavily each engine leans on Reddit varies: Perplexity cites it most (around 46.7%), Google AI Overviews leans on it heavily, Grok uses it as its single most-cited domain (around 16%), ChatGPT sits near 12% and swings, Gemini barely uses it, and Claude effectively ignores it in favor of named experts and premium news.
+Those shares are volatile, so treat them as a snapshot.

 Will posting on Reddit get my brand banned or flagged?